 - Fitness: your longterm development, typically divided into six-week blocks of training stress

 - Fatigue: the toll that the last seven days of training has taken on your body

 - Form: the balance between the two above — you can be super-fit, but if you’re heavily fatigued, you’re going nowhere fast.

-Over a well-planned season of training, your fitness will slowly and steadily build over a number of months and peak for a key event.
+Over a well-planned season, following a cycling training plan, your fitness will slowly and steadily build over a number of months and peak for a key event.
 Typically, that peak tends to come at the point when your fatigue is also very high — a result of all the training you put into being in the best shape possible.
 And so comes the point where you should take some time off.

 “There’s only so long you can carry a high level of fatigue before you enter dangerous territory, with your immune system weakening and you treading the risk of overtraining,” says cycling coach Dr Tom Kirk (customcyclecoaching.co.uk).

 “At this point, you’re at a junction between two options: pushing on and plateauing in fitness as you’re not fresh enough to train hard, as well as risking illness, or taking a break.”